sernik-tech/toolbxes/README.md

 ### Arch Sernik

 Arch image based off of [bazzite-arch](https://github.com/ublue-os/bazzite-arch) with minor changes to make it a more generalized suitable image.
 Come with Steam and other gaming related utilities.
 Grab it with `ghcr.io/sernik-tech/arch-toolbox`.

-### Google Chrome

-A probably useless Ubuntu image with the attempt to have a minimal container with nothing but Google Chrome preinstalled.
-For people who need to use it but prefer not have it installed onto their actual system (as an alternative to Flatpak as well).